Blair Davenport: All Elite Wrestling (2019–2020)

 On 22 January 2019 it was reported that Priestley was close to signing a contract with All Elite Wrestling (AEW) after turning down a WWE contract.
 It was announced on the edition of 27 February 2019 of "Road To Double Or Nothing" that Priestley would be joining the company, and would be making her debut at Fight for the Fallen on 13 July 2019, where she would team with Shoko Nakajima to defeat Britt Baker and Riho.
-She entered an on-screen feud with Britt Baker after legitimately concussing Baker after kicking her in the back of the head- which was her first offensive move barely 3 seconds into her participation in the match.
+She entered an on-screen feud with Britt Baker after legitimately concussing Baker after kicking her in the back of the head.
 Ending their feud, where Baker openly referred to Priestley as "un-professional", Priestley eventually lost the conclusive singles match of this feud to Baker at Full Gear.
+On the Thanksgiving Eve special episode of Dynamite, Priestly and Emi Sakura defeated Hikaru Shida and Kris Statlander.
 Priestley appeared on 11 December 2019 edition of Dark, where she was defeated by "the Alien" Kris Statlander.

-On 11 March 2020 episode of Dynamite, Priestley returned and teamed with AEW Women’s Champion Nyla Rose to defeat the team of Hikaru Shida and Kris Statlander.
-After the match she attacked Nyla Rose and called her shot at the AEW Women’s Championship.
+On 11 March 2020 episode of Dynamite, Priestley returned and teamed with AEW Women's World Champion Nyla Rose to defeat the team of Hikaru Shida and Kris Statlander.
+After the match she attacked Rose and called her shot at the AEW Women's World Championship.
 Priestley was released from AEW on 13 August 2020 due to being unable to travel from her home in Japan due to restrictions from COVID-19.